zpuckeridge/blog/content/articles/should-we-forgive-ourselves/index.md

 Taking all this into consideration, the Bible tells us that we do not necessarily forget our sins, but that we should strive to forget our sins and press on, remembering them only for a deeper understanding of God's grace and mercy, and to humble ourselves and step down from our seat of condemnation over our own life.

-### One more thing to consider.
+### One more thing to consider, nuance

 We are sons and daughters of the most high, we co-heir with Christ and sit at the right hand of God.
 It brings no glory to the creator of the universe if we sit and do nothing with our lives because we believe ourselves not worthy of existence.
-You have been **SET FREE THROUGH JESUS' SACRIFICE! **It's time to start living freely from sin and condemnation!
+You have been SET FREE THROUGH JESUS' SACRIFICE!
+It's time to start living freely from sin and condemnation!
 God did not design us to suffer alone, and if you still continue to struggle with your past sin, I endear you to find a mentor or a friend that can hold you accountable.

+While Jesus' sacrifice for us on the cross allows us to appear faultless before God - it does not mean we are free from the consequence of sin here on earth.
+As Christians, we should all still strive to follow in Jesus' footsteps and lead a life He provided an example for.

 ---

-- Only if the person you have sinned against knows you have sinned against them.
-For it would not make sense to ask for forgiveness from someone if you committed adultery with said person in your mind for that may cause unnecessary divides and relational issues producing additional sin and harming the person.
+It's also important to remember that you should approach owning up to sin differently depending on the context or type of sin.
+For example, it would not make sense to ask for forgiveness from someone if you committed adultery with said person in your mind for that may drive people further apart and instill relational issues potentially leading to more sin and seriously hurting the person.
+Sin that affects others should be handled with care and with the advice of close brothers and sisters in Christ.

 If you have any questions or think I could have taken a better approach, let me know!
 Feel free to reach out in the comments below or reach out to me via [email](mailto:zacchary@puckeridge.me).